dylan-jb1/verify-sdk-ios/Sources/core/README.md

    }
 }

-URLSession.shared.dataTask(for: resource) { result in
-   switch result {
+try await URLSession.shared.dataTask(for: resource) { result in switch result {
    case .success(let image):
       // Do something with the image.